AlfredoSystems/Rotini-Hardware/README.md

 * ESP8285 with SX1280 LoRa transceiver run ELRS 3.0.0 providing reliable wireless communication.
 * SY8253ADC switching regulator provides up to 1A at 3.3V.
 Maximum input voltage of 27V.
 * USB-C port provides swift and robust serial programming interface

+## Possible features for V3
+* TVS diode protection for GPIO pins (including LED drivers)
+* Hookup accelerometer interrupt pins
+* Investigate issue where rarely code does not run on reboot
+* Use PCB trace antenna for main Antenna?
+* move away from JST SH?
+* option to provide 3.3v or Vin to leds?
+* remove pins for h3lis Sparkfun breakout?